-Being aware of the different types of retirement accounts that are available to you is important to get the most out of your retirement and retirement planning.
-The accounts that are available to most employees are your typical IRA and 401k with Roth and Traditional kickers.
-However, your account options are much more plentiful if you are self employed.
-Beyond the typical Roth and Traditional IRA/401k self employed persons have a Simple IRA, SEP IRA and Individual 401k available to them.
+Being aware of the different types of self-employed retirement accounts that are available to you is important to get the most out of your retirement and retirement planning.
+The accounts that are available to most employees are your typical IRA and 401K with Roth and Traditional kickers.
+However, your account options are much more plentiful if you are self-employed.
+Beyond the typical Roth and Traditional IRA/401K, self-employed persons have a Simple IRA, SEP IRA and Individual 401K available to them.

-FYI, net earnings is your revenues, minus your expenses, minus your deduction for one-half of your self-employement tax.
+FYI, net earnings are your revenues, minus your expenses, minus your deduction for one-half of your self-employment tax.

-Again, net earnings is a bit different than you may think but it is basically calculated as… revenues minus expenses minus the deduction for one-half of your self-employement tax and the deductin for contributions to SEP IRA.
+Again, net earnings is a bit different than you may think but it is basically calculated as revenues minus expenses, minus the deduction for one-half of your self-employment tax, and the deductions for contributions to a SEP IRA.

 One more important thing to note about a SEP IRA is that you cannot take any deductions out before you are 59.5 without being penalized.

-This is also referred to as a solo 401k or a self employed 401k.
-This plan is much like a 401k with an employer.
-The difference between a solo 401k and a regular employer 401k is that you are allowed to make a contribution in behalf of the employee and in behalf of the eomployer.
+This is also referred to as a solo 401K or a self-employed 401K.
+This plan is much like a 401K with an employer.
+The difference between a solo 401K and a regular employer 401K is that you are allowed to make a contribution on behalf of the employee and on behalf of the employer.
 How does this work?
 You are allowed the following two contributions:

-Another thing that makes the solo 401k such an attractive plan is the ability to have it in the form of a Roth account, so all distributions are tax-free.
+Another benefit that makes the solo 401K such an attractive plan is the ability to have it in the form of a Roth account, so all distributions are tax-free.

-If you are interested in a 401k with roth option.
-You need to be aware that only the employee contribution can be counted as a roth contribution.
-The employer contributions have to be made as a traditional contribution (tax deffered).
+Finally, if you are interested in a 401K with Roth option, you need to be aware that only the employee contribution can be counted as a Roth contribution.
+The employer contributions have to be made as a traditional contribution (tax-deferred).

 There are many different retirement account options available to a business owner.
-While each one of the mentioned options can be quite extensive the overall idea has been conveyed hopefully in a way that gives you the an idea that will work best for you.
+While each one of the mentioned options can be quite extensive the overall idea has been conveyed hopefully in a way that gives you the idea that will work best for you.
 Typically, the best option available to you is the one that is going to allow you to contribute the most per year based on your income.
-In many cases this will come out to be the Solo 401k.
-One of the downsides to a solo 401k is that not every custodian offers them and they usually require more paperwork.
-If those things aren't a problem for you then a solo 401k might be the right option for you.
+In many cases, this will come out to be the Solo 401K.
+One of the downsides to a solo 401K is that not every custodian offers them and they usually require more paperwork.
+If those things aren’t a problem for you then a solo 401K might be the right option for you.

-Remember, all of these types of plans are available through a self directed IRA.
-If you still need futher help or information please feel free to contact us at anytime in order to get the most out of your retirement.
+Remember, all of these types of plans are available through a self-directed IRA.
+If you still need further help or information please feel free to contact us at any time in order to get the most out of your retirement.